Yoga for People Living with Cancer

 As with all our classes, you need to have an account with us and book your place in advance.

 Eileen Flatz – your yoga teacher

 Eileen is one of Blooming Bamboo’s resident teachers and she has spent years in Australia teaching yoga to people suffering with cancer.
 She offers a calm & supportive environment where you can come exactly as you are.
 The yoga moves are gentle, slow and nourishing.
 The meditation will help to calm and relax both body & mind.
-Eileen is currently undertaking extra study to increase her knowledge in Yoga for Cancer.
+Eileen has recently completed an intensive training with Y4C as extra study to increase her knowledge in Yoga for Cancer.
 We are honoured she’s chosen Blooming Bamboo to run this class.